 The Watch comes from the pen of Seth Rogen (and his regular co-writer Evan Goldberg).
 While Rogen has charted out an amiable presence as an actor, his ability as a scriptwriter is a divided proposition.
 He did deliver scripts for comedy hits like Superbad (2007) and Pineapple Express (2008), as well as was writer for the Da Ali G Show (2000-4); on the other hand, he also has to do a good deal to earn forgiveness for turning The Green Hornet (2011) into a bad frat boy joke.
 Certainly, he and collaborative partner Evan Goldberg did exceptionally well subsequently with their directorial debut This is The End (2013) followed by the animated Sausage Party (2016).

 Director Akiva Schaffer inherited the script from others and comes to it from a background as a writer/director on Saturday Night Live (1975– ) and one previous film with Hot Rod (2007).
-The film is produced by Shawn Levy, director of Cheaper By the Dozen (2003), Night at the Museum (2006) and sequels, The Pink Panther (2006) and Real Steel (2011).
+The film is produced by Shawn Levy, director of Cheaper By the Dozen (2003), Night at the Museum (2006) and sequels, The Pink Panther (2006), Real Steel (2011) and Free Guy (2021).

 The Watch emerges along the lines of a Ghostbusters (1984) crossbred with The ‘Burbs (1989) and with a few Men in Black (1997) pop-up aliens added to the mix.
 It is maybe what you would expect if an American studio attempted a remake of Attack the Block (2011) – the gangbanger kids would go instantly and the rest of the show would be whitewashed but for some token African-American faces, while the politics would swing from petty criminals as heroes in the hood to middle-class vigilantes defending their homes as soon as the focus group results got in.